jsteele619/rock_paper_scissors/README.md

-## Welcome to my rock paper scissors game.
+# Welcome to my rock paper scissors game.

-Run rps.py !
+Run the file rps.py to play a game in your terminal!